 Requires Treasury to establish a competitive grant program to assist fire departments to purchase fire gear for fire fighters.
 Grants must not exceed \$10,000; designates unexpended funds as a work project appropriation.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.